Whether you’re an artist, writer, designer, or entrepreneur, physical products can be the perfect canvas for monetizing your creativity.

-- Post to your personal network on Facebook or to groups
+- Post to your personal network on Facebook or to groups;

-- Use Instagram’s Poll and Question stickers to solicit feedback
+- Use Instagram’s Poll and Question stickers to solicit feedback;

-- Share a rough version of your design idea with a relevant subreddit
+- Share a rough version of your design idea with a relevant subreddit.

 Using a print-on-demand service might be easier than managing your own inventory, but there are some considerations unique to this approach that you should be aware of.
-Luckily, for most of the challenges you’ll face, there are creative solutions.
+Luckily, for most of these challenges you’ll face, there are creative solutions.

 1. Always order samples

-You want to ensure your physical product looks and feels as you intended, and the best way to do that is to be your own customer so you can experience first-hand what it’s like to receive your products.
+You want to ensure your physical product looks and feels as you intended, and the best way to do that is to be your own customer, so you can experience first-hand what it’s like to receive your products.
 Some services, like Printful, even offer a sample discount of up to 20% off or free shipping, so be sure to take advantage of that if it’s available.